SantiagoEnriqueGA/sega_learn/README.md

 ### Utilities
 - **Data Preparation**: Implements utility functions for data preparation like train-test split, normalization, and standardization.
 - **Voting Regressor**: Implements a voting regressor that combines the predictions of multiple regressors using a weighted average.
+- **Voting Classifier**: Implements a voting classifier that combines the predictions of multiple classifiers using a weighted average.
+- **Voting Forcaster**: Implements a voting forecaster that combines the predictions of multiple forecasters using a weighted average.
 - **Polynomial Transformation**: Implements polynomial transformation of features to create higher-order polynomial features.
 - **Evaluation Metrics**: Implements evaluation metrics like mean squared error, mean absolute error, and R-squared.
 - **Model Selection Algorithms**: Implements model selection algorithms like Grid Search Cross Validation and Random Search Cross Validation.